2009–10 DFB-Pokal: Draw

 The draws for the different rounds are conducted as following: For the first round, the participating teams will be split into two pots.
 The first pot contains all teams which have qualified through their regional cup competitions, the best four teams of the 3rd Liga and the bottom four teams of the Second Bundesliga.
 Every team from this pot will be drawn to a team from the second pot, which contains all remaining professional teams.
 The teams from the first pot will be set as the home team in the process.

 The two-pot scenario will also be applied for the second round, with the remaining 3rd Liga/amateur teams in the first pot and the remaining professional teams in the other pot.
 Once one pot is empty, the remaining pairings will be drawn from the other pot with the first-drawn team for a match serving as hosts.
 For the remaining rounds, the draw will be conducted from just one pot.
 Any remaining 3rd Liga/amateur team will be the home team if drawn against a professional team.
 In every other case, the first-drawn team will serve as hosts.

 Matches

+Times up to 24 October 2009 and from 28 March 2010 are CEST (UTC+2).
+Times from 25 October 2009 to 27 March 2010 are CET (UTC+1).